 Homes across North America rely on energy to properly function 24 hours a day, and how utility companies are tracking that energy and communicating with their clients has dramatically transformed.

 Smart metering gives consumers a chance for lower bills, improved accurate reporting of data, and creates the opportunity for utility companies to send automated notifications to consumers who experience unusually high usage.
 The end result?
-A happier customer.
+A happier customer - better customer engagement.

 The surge in smart meters can no longer be ignored.
 According to the US Energy Information Administration (EIA), electric utility companies in the US had about 71 million advanced smart metering infrastructure installations in 2016 - with about 88 per cent of those being residential customer installations.